snowyaya/snowyaya/README.md

 ### Hi there 👋  I am Yaya!

-I am a **👩‍💻 female technologist** based in the US and a CS graduate 👩‍🎓 student at the University of Pennsylvania!
+I am a **👩‍💻 female technologist** based in the US and also a CS graduate 👩‍🎓 student at the University of Pennsylvania!

 * 🎓  University of Pennsylvania, University of Virginia
 * 🧐   Interested in full stack.
 Recently focus on **Blockchain** abnd **Three.js**.